J19012004/smart-student-management-system/README.md

 # 🎓 Smart Student Management System

 A modern full-stack **Student Management System** built with **Django REST Framework** and **React**.
 The application enables educational institutions to efficiently manage student records through a secure, responsive, and intuitive web interface.
-It also includes a **rule-based AI Student Performance Insight System** that analyzes attendance and academic performance to identify students who may need additional support.
+It also includes a **rule-based Student Performance Insight System** that analyzes attendance and academic performance to identify students who may need additional support.

 ---